Maria Lorena Barros

-Maria Lorena Barros (March 18, 1948 – March 24, 1976) founded the Malayang Kilusan ng Bagong Kababaihan (Free Movement of New Women) or MAKIBAKA, a militant women's organization shortly before the Martial Law.
+Maria Lorena Morelos Barros (March 18, 1948 – March 24, 1976) was a Filipino activist.
+She founded the Malayang Kilusan ng Bagong Kababaihan (Free Movement of New Women) or MAKIBAKA, a militant women's organization shortly before the Martial Law regime of Ferdinand Marcos.
 When Martial Law was declared, she went underground, was later captured and was a top political prisoner.
 She escaped to the countryside as a guerrilla fighter and was killed during a military ambush at 28 years old.

 Birth, Childhood and Education

 Maria Lorena Morelos Barros was born on March 18, 1948.
 Her father was Romeo Barros.
 Her mother Alicia Morelos was secretary of the family corporation and an assistant to the owner of a movie house.
 Lorena grew up with her mother, maternal grandfather and aunts in a modest home.
 Her family valued education and proper manners.

 Lorena Barros studied until Grade II at the Instituto de Mujeres (Academy for Women) and finished grade school at St. Joseph's College.
 She was described as an inquisitive, conscientious and affectionate child.
 She was among the top students in her school.
 At a young age, Laurie, as she was affectionately called, was an early reader.
 The love for literature and learning was cultivated by her mother early on.
 Since Lorena was an only child, her mother would buy her books so that she would not be lonely.

 Lorena enrolled in the Far Eastern University (FEU) Girls High School, this time as a scholar.
 She was active in many extra-curricular activities: director of the school play, member of the Gymnastics Team, President of the Junior Red Cross and the Student Catholic Action-FEU Chapter.
 She was managing editor of the school newspaper, the Advocate and had her column “Margin Notes”.
 Among her pseudonyms were Malo, Lio Marea and Malachi.
 She was awarded the gold medal for Creative Writing and graduated from high school as Honorable Mention.